dean0x7d/pybinding/docs/tutorial/lattice.rst

 *******

 The following code shows the basic steps for creating and inspecting a lattice.
 The text below will explain things in more detail, this is just a quick preview.

-Full example file:
-:download:`download </examples/lattice/monolayer_graphene.py>`
+:download:`Source code </tutorial/lattice_example.py>`

-.. plot:: examples/lattice/monolayer_graphene.py
+.. plot:: tutorial/lattice_example.py
     :include-source: